CONSUMER ENVIRONMENTAL HEALTH SUPERVISOR

 Equivalent combinations of education and experience may also be considered.

-- Graduate-level coursework in environmental health, public health, epidemiology or a related field from an accredited college or university.
+- Master’s degree in environmental health, public health, epidemiology or a related field from an accredited college or university.

 - Experience working in a food service establishment at any level.

 - Experience in program management, policy development, community health assessment, health administration or health services supervision.

 - Attendance at consumer protection seminars offered by the National Institute of Standards and Technology (NIST) and certification in quality improvement or quality improvement techniques (LEAN, Six Sigma, etc.) are encouraged following appointment.

 - Knowledge of environmental health principles, particularly food safety and the risk factors that contribute to foodborne illness.

 - Knowledge of the scientific method and the ability to interpret data.